-Your child's first day of kindergarten is a truly momentous occasion can invite a whole flood of emotions.
-Special activities before and after the first day will give your child memorable moments and a positive outlook.
+Your child's first day of kindergarten is a truly momentous occasion that is bound to invite a whole flood of emotions.
+Special activities before and after the first day will give your child memorable moments and a positive outlook on the upcoming year.
 These activities will help her understand kindergarten as a rewarding new phase of life, rather than a scary separation.
 You also can help your child embrace the transition by reading sweet tales that get kids excited for kindergarten together.

 - Make a "Me Mural."
 Doing this project together will help strengthen your child's sense of self.
 On an oversized piece of paper, create a collage of his strengths, interests, favorite things, friends, family, home, or pets.

 - Create a Launch Pad.
 Find a corner in your house for your child's shoes, backpack, and lunch bag.
 Laminate a favorite drawing, and place it on the floor for a fun and reassuring jumping-off point.